Flyback transformer

 A flyback transformer (FBT), also called a line output transformer (LOPT), is a special type of electrical transformer.
-It was initially designed to generate high voltage sawtooth signals at a relatively high frequency.
+It was initially designed to generate high-voltage sawtooth signals at a relatively high frequency.
 In modern applications, it is used extensively in switched-mode power supplies for both low (3 V) and high voltage (over 10 kV) supplies.

 History

-The flyback transformer circuit was invented as a means of controlling the horizontal movement of the electron beam in a cathode ray tube (CRT).
+The flyback transformer circuit was invented as a means of controlling the horizontal movement of the electron beam in a cathode-ray tube (CRT).
 Unlike conventional transformers, a flyback transformer is not fed with a signal of the same waveshape as the intended output current.
-A convenient side effect of such a transformer is the considerable energy which is available in its magnetic circuit.
+A convenient side effect of such a transformer is the considerable energy that is available in its magnetic circuit.
 This can be exploited using extra windings to provide power to operate other parts of the equipment.
-In particular, very high voltages are easily obtained using relatively few turns of windings which, after rectification, can provide the very high accelerating voltage for a CRT.
-Many more recent applications of such a transformer dispense with the need to produce high voltages and use the device as a relatively efficient means of producing a wide range of lower voltages using a transformer which is much smaller than a conventional mains transformer.
+In particular, very high voltages are easily obtained using relatively few turns of windings which, after rectification, can provide a very high accelerating voltage for a CRT.
+Many more recent applications of such a transformer dispense with the need to produce high voltages and use the device as a relatively efficient means of producing a wide range of lower voltages using a transformer that is much smaller than a conventional mains transformer.